Normal cyclic polytopes and cyclic polytopes that are not very ample: Cyclic polytopes that are not very ample

 Now, let $d \geq 6$.
 For $2 \leq i \leq n-d+2$, we set

 Again, Gale's evenness condition guarantees that each $\Fc_i$ is a facet of $\Pc^*$.
 When $\Delta_{i,i+1}=1$ for some $i$ with $2 \leq i \leq n-2$, since each facet is also an integral cyclic polytope of dimension $d-1$, either $\Fc_i$ or $\Fc_{d-n+2}$ is not very ample by the hypothesis of induction.
-Therefore, $\Pc$ is non-very ample. \end{proof}
+Therefore, $\Pc$ is not very ample. \end{proof}

 On the case where $d = 2$, it is well known that there exists a unimodular triangulation for every integral convex polytope of dimension 2.
 Therefore, integral convex polytopes of dimension 2 are always normal.